 BA (Hons), Strathclyde; MLitt, PhD, Glasgow

 Derek Ryan is Senior Lecturer in Modernist Literature.
-He joined the University of Kent in September 2013, having previously held the post of Lecturer in English Literature at the University of Exeter and worked as a Graduate Teaching Assistant at the University of Glasgow, where he completed his PhD.
+He joined the University of Kent in September 2013, having previously held the post of Lecturer in English Literature at the University of Exeter and worked as a Graduate Teaching Assistant at the University of Glasgow, where he completed his PhD funded by the Arts and Humanities Research Council.